Introduction

 The entire border area from the Atlantic Ocean to Switzerland was one (or the) main theater for war operations during the 1st and the 2nd World War.

-Because of this, a lot of monuments, museums and remains of fortifications such as the Maginot Line, that was constructed after the 1st World War, can be found and visited in those now archaeological excavation and exposition sites.
+Because of this, a lot of monuments, museums and ruins of former fortifications such as the so-called Maginot Line, that was constructed after the 1st World War, can be found and visited in those now archaeological excavation and exposition sites.

 1 German and French names of places, sights, cities etc. will be rendered in italics in this article